MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`testRunTitle`** - **Test run title**<br>
 `string`.
 Optional.
 Use when `command = test`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a name for the test run.
+Provides a name for the test run.
 <!-- :::editable-content-end::: -->
 <br>